stephenholtz/antenna-data/README.md

 │   ├── db                  # folders used as cloud stores for datajoint database │   │   ├── analysis        #
 │   │   └── stimuli         #
-│   ├── cull                # experiments that are not used in final analysis │   │   └── exp_ephys_...   #
+│   ├── cull                # experiments that are saved but not used in database │   │   └── exp_ephys_...   #
 │   ├── raw                 # experiments that are/will be imported into database
 │   │    └── exp_ephys_...  #